uv-cpp/s3client/README.markdown

 Originally developed to test *Ceph* object storage.

-The default *CMake* configuration generates static executables.
+The default *CMake* configuration generates static executables on Linux.

 The code is `C++17` compliant.

+Use `git clone --recurse-submodules` to download dependencies.

+The *Portable Hash Library* is copied to a local path (`dep/hash`) because the original version does not compile on *MacOS* and the pull requests were not accepted.

 ## License